4.5 based on

 Bream (bluegill) fishing is also good in the spring using crickets and earthworms.
 Although largemouth bass fishing is best in the spring to early summer and again in the fall using plastic worms and a great place to use crankbaits.
 The good’ole Rapala minnow lure are very effective for bass when fished near the shoreline.

 Deer Point lake is mity best known for its shellcracker fishing, although Bayou George and the flats area at the confluence of Bayou George and Deer Point Lake are also popular largemouth spots.
 Also, try targeting docks and boathouses along the creek channels and at the mouth of Bayou George.
 Anglers should exercise extreme caution during boat operation due to the tremendous amount of flooded cypress stumps and snags found in the lake.
 Connects to Gulf of Mexico.

 Deer Point Lake is to be enjoyed, but it should also be protected so future generations will benefit from the clear fresh drinking water that the lake offers.
 So when anglers cast in their lines for that trophy largemouth bass, or campers enjoy the clear water, they should remember to help keep the lake a clean and beautiful place to visit.
-Deer Point Lake is a wonderful recourse and an excellent place for a getaway.
+Deer Point Lake is a wonderful resource and an excellent place for a getaway.
 The whole family will enjoy Deer Point Lake.